9 Tips to Boost your Reputation as an Employer

 Develop a yearly calendar based on the different skills you need to attract, how you differentiate yourself as an employer from other organisations (using the Great Place to Work Certification for example), and celebrate the uniqueness of your people.

-You can create content based on your Great Place to Work score from the Trust Index Employee Survey results, share your Employee Value Proposition, your benefits and perks, your employee's stories etc.
+You can create content based on your Great Place to Work score from the Trust Index Employee Survey results, share your Employee Value Proposition, your benefits and perks, your employees' stories, etc.

 For example, Sam Sheriff, CPO at Symphony RetailAI says "we have recently talked about our women in tech roles because it is our aim to continue being a diverse organisation and to ensure that all people are welcome here".